Legal Separation vs Divorce in New York: What’s the Difference?

 The point is that you have to draw up a Separation Agreement on your own or with the help of an attorney.
 It must be correctly composed to be legally enforceable and include all the necessary points, such as:

-After the document has been completed, each partner must voluntarily sign it in the presence of a notary.
+Once the document is finalized, each partner must voluntarily sign it; under 2026 court rules, an affirmation stating the document is ‘true under the penalties of perjury’ is sufficient for filing with the County Clerk.
 For their convenience, spouses may not sign the document at the same time; each can visit the notary separately.

 The next step is filing for legal separation in New York.
 You should file the signed agreement with the County Clerk’s Office, paying a $210 filing fee.

-If you decide to divorce after a year of legal separation, you will be able to use living apart based on the Separation Agreement as a legal ground for marriage dissolution.
+If you decide to divorce after six months of legal separation (as per the 2025 legislative reduction in DRL § 170), you can use that period as the basis for a ‘conversion divorce,’ which is often the fastest path to finality.
 Also, if you file divorce forms with the same court in the future, the filing fees will be reduced by the $210 you paid earlier.